 Capacity Development Program

-DHH as directed by EPA is required to submit Louisiana's Capacity Development Annual Report and Report on the Efficacy and Progress.
-These reports show the progress LDHH has made toward improving the technical, managerial, and financila capacity of the states public water systems.
+LDH as directed by EPA is required to submit Louisiana's Capacity Development Annual Report and Report on the Efficacy and Progress.
+These reports show the progress LDH has made toward improving the technical, managerial, and financila capacity of the states public water systems.

 Louisiana's strategy consists of three elements below.